Why Sustainable Farming?

 3. Non-Certified Status

 Please feel free to ask our employees about how we farm, what we use on our fields, what practices we use and what our philosophy is about producing crops.
 We pledge to use sustainable, responsible and earth friendly standards, to be transparent with our inputs and farm in the same manner we have been for the past 11 years.
-Feel free to visit, but please make an appointment first.

 The health of those who work with us on the farm is extremely important.
 Some farms use products that have cautionary notices similar to a poison control manual.
 We do not want to work around these products nor do we want that for those who labor with us.
 We do not want to sell fruits and vegetables that have been sprayed with these toxins to our customers either.

 We are across the street from a Dartmouth water pumping area.
 Our healthy farming practices ensures healthy water!
 Our farming practices encourage and supplement plant sustaining organisms, while farm chemicals sterilize the soil.